RustyUjjwal/My-CV/README.md

 ## About the CV

-The CV is written in LaTeX (`cv.tex`) and follows a clean, structured format
+The CV is written in LaTeX (`cv.tex`) and follows a clean, structured format.

 ## Repository Structure